 Tier I offenders are considered the lowest risk offenders, and notification for this category is limited only to law enforcement agencies in the area.
 A Tier II offender is considered somewhat riskier with a higher likelihood of re-offending.
 Tier II notification requirements hold that local law enforcement agencies and educational institutions must be notified.
 Educational institutions include any schools in the area, including daycare centers and camps.
 Tier III is the most serious level, and offenders are at the highest risk for re-offending.
 Not only are law enforcement agencies and educational institutions notified, but Tier III registrants will be included on a public list of sex offenders available online.

 The tier you are assigned to will depend on the nature of your charges and your likelihood of re-offending.
 The prosecutor on your case must decide what tier to place you in.
 The prosecutor may use a variety of information about you, such as your criminal history and information from those close to you.
-The prosecutor’s decision is subject to judicial review, and if you are unfairly placed in a higher tier, our New Jersey sex crimes defense lawyers can help you challenge that decision.
+The prosecutor’s decision is subject to judicial review, and if you are unfairly placed in a higher tier, our Hamilton Township sexual assault defense lawyers can help you challenge that decision.

 How Long Do Offenders Have to Stay Registered in New Jersey?